-Despite ever-evolving technology in the workplace, desks are still very much a part of almost every office worker’s day-to-day work life.
+Despite ever-evolving technology in the workplace, desks are still very much a part of almost every office employee's day-to-day work life.
 It’s where your computer lives, it’s where you file away your documents and, when it comes down to it, your desk is your home away from home.
 Whether you’re designing a home office or you need to replace the old desk in your corporate corner office, there’s a lot to choose from, and it can be tough to make a decision.
 This comprehensive guide to office desks is designed to give you a solid understanding of where to start your search.

 Download the infographic here.